Other programmatic interfaces

 In Python, Knitro functions raise Python errors in case of failure to execute the function.
 Some

-functions do not return anything (such as KN_set_*_param()
+functions do not return anything (such as KN_set_*_param()) and some return the expected

-output (such as KN_get_*_param()
+output (such as KN_get_*_param()).

 Python functions can be provided as callbacks for Knitro as long as they follow

-the corresponding callback function prototypes (defined in knitro.h
+the corresponding callback function prototypes (defined in knitro.h).

 Although the Python language makes it unnecessary, Python objects may be passed to the